 Court decisions and government regulations establish requirements that have an impact on the day-to-day activities of housing managers.
-This workshop is designed to prepare managers to implement their responsibilities in a manner that is consistent with the requirements established by law.
-Participants should preferably have completed the workshop on Leasing Procedures for Housing Managers before taking this workshop.
+This workshop is designed to prepare you to implement your responsibilities in a manner that is consistent with the requirements established by law.
+You should preferably have completed the workshop on Leasing Procedures for Housing Managers before taking this workshop.

-In order to enable managers to comply with litigation, regulations, and guidelines, this workshop has three overall goals:
+In order to enable you to comply with litigation, regulations, and guidelines, this workshop has three overall goals:

-- To enable managers to comply with responsibilities resulting from relevant court decisions. - 2.
-To enable managers to comply with relevant local laws and regulations, and - To enable managers to comply with relevant Federal legislation and quidelines.
+- To enable you to comply with responsibilities resulting from relevant court decisions, - To enable you to comply with relevant local laws and regulations, and - To enable you to comply with relevant Federal legislation and guidelines.

 Each goal has several learning objectives.
-These learning objectives are, simply, reasurable statements about the specific knowledge participants are expected to acquire in the workshop.
+These learning objectives are, simply, measurable statements about the specific knowledge you are expected to acquire in the workshop.